timajwilliams/timajwilliams.github.io/_posts/2024-12-17-gemma-scope.md

 The Gemma Scope team trained their SAEs using the JumpReLU activation function, a variant that thresholds activations while preserving sparsity.
 Compared to older methods like Top-K or L1-regularized SAEs, JumpReLU strikes a careful balance between reconstruction fidelity and activation sparsity.

-JumpReLU also allows for a variable number of active features, unlike Top-K approaches which enforce a fixed number of active latents.
+JumpReLU also allows for a variable number of active features, unlike Top-K approaches which enforce a fixed number of active dimensions.
 This flexibility makes JumpReLU particularly powerful when modeling activations where the number of meaningful features changes dynamically across inputs.

 To better illustrate how SAEs work, let’s look at the following diagram: